volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 #### Merge objects

-Merging objects is very similar to merging arrays, but be aware that **duplicate keys are overwritten**.
+Merging objects is very similar to merging arrays, but be aware that **duplicate keys are overwritten**:

 ```javascript
 const positiveNumbers = {